 Before filing an H1B visa petition, the employer must first file an LCA for certification by the DOL which attests:

 LCAs are typically submitted to the DOL electronically and are reviewed within seven working days.
 Once the LCA has been certified, the employer may proceed with filing the H1B petition.

 The H1B petition must include the following documentation to demonstrate eligibility for the H1B visa:

 Once the H1B petition is complete, it will be submitted to USCIS for adjudication.
 Processing times may vary depending on USCIS caseload and service status.

 If during the adjudication process a USCIS adjudicating officer determines that additional information and/or documentation is needed to render a decision on the case, a request for additional information will be issued.
 Such requests vary in length depending on the extent of information and documentation requested.

 Upon receipt of the requested information and documentation, USCIS will resume processing of the petition.

-Presuming your H1B petition is approved, you will arrange a visa interview at a US consular post abroad.
-Interview procedures vary widely among consular posts so it is important to carefully follow instructions provided for the post where your H1B interview will be held.
+If the H1B petition is approved, the applicant must arrange a visa interview at a US consular post abroad.
+Interview procedures vary widely among consular posts so it is important the instructions provided are followed.

-At your H1B visa interview a consular officer will ask you questions to confirm the information provided in the H1B petition about you and your US employment.
-You will be notified of the decision made on your application at your interview.
-Provided your application is approved the consular officer will retain your passport for visa stamping.
+The applicant will be notified of the decision at the interview.
+Provided the application is approved the consular officer will retain the worker’s passport for visa stamping.

-Your passport with embossed H1B visa stamp will be returned to you within approximately one week of your interview.
-Once received you are permitted to travel to the US to work in H1B status in line with the employment described in your H1B petition.
+The worker’s passport with embossed H1B visa stamp will be returned to them within approximately one week of the interview.
+Once received, the worker is permitted to travel to the US to work in H1B status in line with the employment conditions provided in the H1B petition.